 You will also acquire expertise in state-of-the-art approaches to a wide variety of technologies, learn commercially valuable skills and work with internationally renowned research groups, learning about the latest developments in computer science.

-The Foundation route will allow you to improve your computing skills and acclimatise to University teaching and assessment styles, with a view to joining one of our Computer Science, Games Technology, Cyber Security and Data Science degrees the following year.
+The Foundation route will allow you to improve your computing skills and acclimatise to University teaching and assessment styles.
+Upon completion you will satisfy the requirements to join one of our Computer Science, Games Technology, Cyber Security and Data Science degrees in the following year.

 The minimum GCSE English Language is 4.
 [Note that the Foundation route is only open to UK/EU students]